 The following information outlines specific steps to complete the admission process for the Physical Therapist program at Kirkwood Community College.
 These steps/requirements are in addition to Kirkwood's steps to become a student.
-These test scores are valid for three years:
+Reading and Writing test scores are valid for three years; Math for two years:

 - Complete a placement test or submit your ACT scores.
 These scores determine your placement into math and English classes.

 - Applicants with an associate, bachelors or higher degree do not need to complete placement tests.